Designer. Illustrator. Idealist.

 Phone pod privacy film.
 Click to enlarge.

 Continuing the celestial bodies theme, office meeting rooms are named after constellations, galaxies, and moons, and the spaceship-like phone pods are named for different real life spacecraft.
-It was an entertaining challenge to translate NSFW mythologies like the story of Princess Andromeda into work appropriate icons.

 Meeting room iconography.
 Click to enlarge.